nithyasubbu4/crossy-roads/README.md

-This project implements a simplified version of the classic **Frogger** game on a **DE1-SoC FPGA**.
+This project implements a simplified version of the classic **Frogger** game, similar to the mobile app game called crossy roads, on a **DE1-SoC FPGA**.
 The player controls a frog trying to cross a road of moving cars.
 The game is displayed on a 16x16 LED grid, and uses push-buttons for movement.

 ---